By: Team T12-1 Since: Oct 2018 Licence: MIT

 If you are on windows, enter the command

-, otherwise enter./gradlew clean allTests
+gradlew clean allTests, otherwise enter./gradlew clean allTestsinstead

-See UsingGradle.adoc for more info on how to run tests using Gradle. |
+| See UsingGradle.adoc for more info on how to run tests using Gradle. |

 Method 3: Using Gradle (headless)